 The advent of Blockchain has made enterprises rethink their strategy.
 Companies are realizing that blockchain solutions are an effective way to streamline their business processes and lower their costs.
-Organizations have been looking for frameworks to build their solutions, which aren’t directly tied to public blockchain protocols, but instead focused on enterprise requirements.
+Organizations have been looking for frameworks to build their solutions, which aren’t directly tied to public protocols, but instead focused on enterprise requirements.

 In the past few years, enterprises have gotten together to create new blockchain standards focused on security, as well as distributed and trusted frameworks, to deliver scalable blockchain solutions.
 Let’s review some of the frameworks which can be used by solution providers to build applications and add value to customers.

 Hyperledger is a complete end-to-end business blockchain technology.
 It is a global collaboration hosted by Linux Foundation.
-This group created a set of standards and a list of projects to build to ultimately implement blockchain solutions.
+This group created a set of standards and a list of projects to build to ultimately implement solutions.
 Applications can be built either using only Hyperledger components or a combination of Hyperledger tools and other blockchain protocols like Ethereum or Multichain.

 Hyperledger framework includes: